ember-learn/ember-blog/content/the-ember-times-issue-172.md

 ## [3.
 Building a Router component for Glimmer.js 🧭](https://dev.to/rajasegar/building-a-router-component-for-glimmer-js-52bk)

 [Rajasegar Chandran (@rajasegar)](https://github.com/rajasegar) wrote a blog on building routing components for apps built using Glimmer.js.
-Glimmer being rendering engine, unlike Ember that has the routing capabilities built in, his blog helps you to walk through how routing can be achieved for Glimmer apps.
+Unlike Ember, which has built-in routing, Glimmer is only a rendering engine.
+Rajasegar's blog walks through how routing can be achieved for Glimmer apps.
 He talks about this Routing system by building a Route Registry, Route component, Link component, and the Router Component.

 As a bonus he also mentions about how you can achieve code-splitting JS bundles and lazy loading components.